After our program students state feeling more compassion for people struggling with mental health issues.

-The best way to bring a Rewrite Beautiful school program to your school is by getting your school PTA and/ or school board to fund the visit.
-If funds are still limited we suggest the following 8 ways to fundraise to bring Rewrite Beautiful to your school:
+The best way to bring Rewrite Beautiful on campus is to reach out to your school PTA and/ or school board.
+Most likely they will fund the visit.
+If funds are still limited we suggest the following 8 ways to fundraise to bring Rewrite Beautiful to your school, yourself:

 Share Rewrite Beautiful with another school in your area on the same day.
 The Rewrite Beautiful program fee is cut in HALF for your school if you share Rewrite Beautiful with another school.
 Rewrite Beautiful can speak at your school in the morning, a neighboring school in the afternoon and then catch a flight home.
 Rewrite Beautiful speaks to more students, you save money…it's a win for everyone.
 Rewrite Beautiful is super easy to promote to other schools and decision makers…just forward them a link to www.RewriteBeautiful.org and share your plan.

 Ask your school administration for funding from the Associated Student Body fund.
 For teacher in-service programs, ask about Staff Development -- Title VI funding.